Chibald/maestrogateway/README.md

 docker-compose down
 ```

 ## Updating:
+!!
+Before updating, make a back up of your config file !!

 ```
 cd maestro
 git pull
 sudo bash update_daemon
 ```

-if you are running maestrogatewayy as a local service:
+if you are running maestrogateway as a local service:

 ```
 sudo bash update_daemon
 ```

-if you are running as docker container
+if you are running as docker container:

 ```
 docker-compose build
 docker-compose up -d
 ```

 # Credits
 This script is based on a script from Anthony L which you can find here.